 - Using a solution of high purity CAFFEINE in HPLC grade water: Caffeine has two useful lambda maximums that we can use for wavelength accuracy checks in the ultraviolet region, 205 nm and 273 nm.
 We often prepare a range of solutions from 5 ug / mL to 500 ug / mL for linearity testing of UV/VIS detectors, but any of those same solutions could be used for wavelength accuracy checking (similar method as described above for anthracene).

 - One of the most widely used methods requires a solution of HOLMIUM PERCHLORATE solution (NIST).
 Available for purchase from many chemical suppliers, this acidic solution provides excellent signals for calibration at well documented transmittance bands (i.e. 241.1, 287.1, 361.5 nm and many others out to ~ 640 nm, depending on the solution it is dissolved in).
 The detector's flow cell can be filled with the solution and measurements made.
-The solution is also available coated onto quartz slides and is in fact what is found and used in most detectors today for their built-in verification.
+The solution is also available coated onto quartz slides and is in fact what is found and used in many detectors today as part of their built-in verification.
 However, you can still prepare your own test solution.